Categories

 8 Comments

-Lois Smith made her film debut in 1955, playing the young prostitute at the bar in East of Eden.
-She has a small scene with James Dean, and then exits the film.
-But she makes a huge impression.
-The memory … Continue reading
+Lois Smith, who turns 94 years old today, made her film debut in 1955, where she played a young prostitute in East of Eden.
+She has a small scene with James Dean, and then exits the film forever.
+But she … Continue reading

 “Only the bad directors tell you how to read a line, how to define your character.
 The good ones let you do your job.” — Carroll Baker